UCAS Results Embargo

-- The revealing to a student by a staff member or via an automatic email that a student’s place had been confirmed or rejected.
+- Revealing to a student by a staff member or via an automatic email that a student’s place had been confirmed or rejected.

-- The release of accommodation information to applicant which would suggest to a student that they had met their conditions
+- The release of accommodation information to applicants which would suggest to a student that they had met their conditions

-- Any form of communication to an applicant indicating the outcome of their application.
+- Any form of communication to an applicant indicating or implying the outcome of their application.

 To minimise the risk of an embargo breach, the University restricts access to key systems during the embargo period.
-This includes restricted access to SITS and limitations placed on other systems e.g. Accommodation application system; Student Recruitment CRM system.
+This includes restricted access to SITS and limitations placed on other systems e.g. accommodation application system and the Student Recruitment CRM system.

-Any staff member who issues communications to or has contact with prospective students is encouraged to undertake the UCAS Results embargo training which is available here: https://pdp.ucas.com/
+Any staff member who issues communications or has contact with prospective students is encouraged to undertake UCAS results embargo training which is available here.

 Only essential use of SITS will be granted during this period and those with access MUST have completed the UCAS Embargo Training.